morse-simulator/morse/doc/morse/user/sensors/sick.rst

 an adequate name.
 At this point it is only necessary to assign a material to the arc.

-The new arc object will have the following characteristics:
+The new arc object will have the following characteristics (all of them are correctly configured by the ``create_arc.py`` script):

 - Name: Its name must begin with 'Arc\_', for the SICK Module to recognize it.
   The currently used method is to name the arcs according to the number of